danabrain/phase0/week1/reflections.md

 I didn't have any struggles setting up git and GitHub because I already set them up last year.
 I do remember having a few hiccups setting them up but unfortunately cannot recall what they were.
 I'm using the Shortcut Foo git and GitHub dojos to help me memorize the commands associated with these programs and they're already helping me feel more confident.

+# BONUS CHALLENGE MATERIAL:

+## Web Concepts:

+###Browser:

+A browser is software that allows you to search the web, retrieve and look at information, as well as transmit information.
+Firefox and Chrome are examples of web browsers.

+###DNS:

+A domain name server keeps record of the domain name associated with a given IP address (like a phone book keeps track of a name associated with a phone number.)
+Basically, the DNS translates a website's address from human language, to machine language, and then back again to something we can read.

+###Domain:

+This is the human-friendly name of your website.
+The .edu or .gov or .com is one part of the domain name, and what goes between the www. and the .com (or .edu or whatever) is your second-level domain.

+###Internet:

+The internet is a distributed network of computers and servers, connected by buried cables, phone lines, and satellite transimssions (cell phones).

+###IP Address:

+This is the way computers find each other--each computer using the Internet to transmit information has a string of numbers to identify it (sometimes a company or a house can have one IP address to identify all the machines used there but in most cases each machine has its own.)

+###Web App:

+A web application is a dynamic site that changes according to user-produced content (like Facebook or Twitter).

+###Website:

+A website is a static page on the web that provides information (like the homepage of the coffee shop I'm sitting in right now!)

+### World Wide Web:

+This is software that sits on top of the internet and allows us to interface with the internet in a user-friendly way.

+###How the internet displays content:

+Seems like I push new material up to my website, the content is updated on the server where my website is hosted, and so the next time I refresh the website, I can see the changes reflected before me.
+I wish I could explain it more technically than that--these terms are swimming in my head right now but I know they'll solidify!

+###Final reflections:

+####New things learned:

+I learned that the internet is a wire and that the web is a software application that sits on top of it.

+####When I first saw my website I felt:

+Total relief that it worked!

+####Aha moments?

+I'm not sure I'm there yet, but this is really interesting and helping to demystify the "magic" of the internet.